openthread/ot-ns/README.md

 docker run -it -p 8997-9000:8997-9000 openthread/otns-playground
 ```

+The playground has some limitations: by default, any save/load operations are confined to the container's file system and will be lost when the container stops.
+To persist data, use Docker's -v flag to mount a volume.
+Additionally, the 'web' command does not work.

 # Contributing

 We would love for you to contribute to OTNS and help make it even better than it is today!
 See our [Contributing Guidelines](CONTRIBUTING.md) for more information.